AbdulAzizAl-Dalaan/H2FSAT_APP/README.md

 +------------------------+
 ```
 9. exit the MySQL CLI by running `exit;`.
-10. Now in the project directory `H2FSAT_APP`, open the file `db.js` in vscode or your preferred IDE which with look something like the following.
+10. Now in the project directory `H2FSAT_APP` (if project was zipped then `H2FSAT_APP-main`), open the file `db.js` in vscode or your preferred IDE which with look something like the following.
 ```
 const { Sequelize } = require('sequelize');